 Below is a summary of our recent projects.

-To learn more about SCE's study opportunities, please visit our
+To learn more about SCE's study opportunities, please see

 You can also find a wealth of information about internationalization at Global Cornell.